mikecroucher/jupyterhub_on_azure/README.md

 DON'T USE THIS YET!!!!!

+I got it working far too late at night and can't be bothered to turn the commands I fired at the thing into scripts.
+I'm going to bed!
+Will automate all the things in the morning. and maybe document it!

 * Create a Linux VM running Ubuntu 18.04
 * Run install.sh
 * Log in to Jupyter using http://<Your VM IP Address>:8000